DmitriBogdanov/GSE/docs/dev_passing_callables.md

 ### Slowdown reason 1

-`std::function` is a type-erased callable, to perform type-erasure it need to have additional indirection internally.
+`std::function` is a type-erased callable, to perform type-erasure it needs to have additional indirection internally.

 This indirection introduces inherent overhead on each call, which in many cases ends up being significant.

 ### Slowdown reason 2

 Due to type-erasure `std::function` prevents compiler from trying to inline & optimize function that was passed as an argument.

+### Slowdown reason 3

+`std::funtion` might allocate when wrapping a functor with large state.
+Pass-by-forwarding-reference doesn't suffer from that.

 ## How `std` does it